Maoelan/end-to-end-ml-nutritional-status/README.md

 - For training the dataset, I utilized the sklearn.cluster library's KMeans and KMedoids.
 (This project only displays the training results).
 - For the frontend, I used React.js with the Argon Dashboard React template.
-- I also compared the results with the manual calculations I performed in Microsoft Excel.
+- I also compared the results with the manual calculations I performed in Microsoft Excel.-->